About to welcome your first baby and not sure what to do? Discover 5 tips for new dads in the newborn stage to survive and thrive.

 Consider this your new dad’s survival kit, the tips for new dads to get you through those newborn months:

 Not all jobs or even work environments allow for a lengthy paternity leave.
 Even if they do, taking a long leave may not be financially smart in your situation.

-That said, I encourage you to take that time off work, especially in those first few days and weeks.
+That said, I encourage you to take that time off work if possible, especially in those first few days and weeks.
 Learn alongside your partner the nuances of caring for your baby so you can encourage and support each other.

 Research has also shown that fathers who take time off develop a stronger bond and have more confidence in their roles.

-You don’t even have to take time off right away—take most of your time off once your partner goes back to work.
+You don’t even have to take time off right away—you can take most of your time off once your partner goes back to work.
 This would you allow you to spend one-on-one time with the baby as well as save money by postponing child care costs even further.

 Make going to work a last resort during your baby’s first few weeks and months.
 As they say, you can always make up for the loss of money, but you can never make up for the loss of time.

 After the baby is born, you’ll visit his pediatrician for a slew of appointments.
-The younger the baby, the more often his doctor needs to monitor him.
+The younger the baby, the more often the doctor needs to check him.

 These can be some of the most challenging outings those first few months.
 You or your partner aren’t exactly in the best place to leave the house.
-Bundling a newborn into the car seat in time to make it for the scheduled slot is difficult.
+Bundling a newborn into the car seat in time to make it for the scheduled slot can be difficult.

 Once at the doctor’s, you’ll juggle your baby (who may not be too keen to have the doctor examine him) as well as all the information the doctor is telling you.